planetoftheweb/rayveal/docs/slides/demo.md

 ## Sample Fragments

 1. Excellent for small, quick projects
-2. Prototyping and scaffolding sites
-3. Also great for larger projects
+2. Also great for larger projects
   - Customize your install

 ---